PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/getting-started.md

 }
 ```

-### Wrapping your component with the withMsal Higher-Order-Component
+### Wrapping your component with the `withMsal` Higher-Order-Component

-Another way to consume the msal context in both class and function components is to wrap your component with the `withMsal` HOC which will inject the context into the props of your component.
+Another way to consume the MSAL context in both class and function components is to wrap your component with the `withMsal` HOC which will inject the context into the props of your component.

 ```javascript
 import React from "react";